 The layout (or "off-side") rule applies to lists of syntactic entities after the keywords let, where, do, or of.
 In the subsequent context-free syntax, these lists are enclosed with curly braces ({ }) and the single entities are separated by semicolons (;).
 Instead of using the curly braces and semicolons of the context-free syntax, a Curry programmer can also specify these lists by indentation: the indentation of a list of syntactic entities after let, where, do, or of is the indentation of the next symbol following the let, where, do, of.
 Any item of this list starts with the same indentation as the list.
 Lines with only whitespaces or an indentation greater than the indentation of the list continue the item in the previous line.
 Lines with an indentation less than the indentation of the list terminate the entire list.
 Moreover, a list started by let is terminated by the keyword in.
-Thus, the sentence which is valid w.r.t. the context-free syntax, can be written with the layout rules as or also as f x = h x where g y = y + 1 h z = (g z) 2
+Thus, the sentence which is valid w.r.t. the context-free syntax, can be written with the layout rules as

-$f x = h x where \{ g y = y + 1 ; h z = (g z) 2 \}$

 '''

+f x = h x \text{ where } \{ g y = y + 1 ; h z = (g z) 2 \}

+'''

+'''

 f x = h x

 where g y = y + 1

 h z = (g z) 2

+or also as

+f x = h x where

 '''